-Set out below is a discussion of compensation paid for 2021 to individuals who served as non-employee members of our Board during any portion of 2021.
+Set out below is a discussion of compensation paid for 2022 to individuals who served as non-employee members of our Board during any portion of 2022.

 Board members who were employees providing services in respect of the Partnership did not receive any separate compensation for their Board service.

-Director Compensation for 2021
+Director Compensation for 2022

-Prior to the February 25, 2021 Board of Directors meeting, the director compensation program was reviewed internally to determine if it was comparable with the Partnership's peers.
-During the Board meeting a resolution was approved providing that each non-employee director would be granted cash compensation of \$62,500 per year (paid on a quarterly basis) and equity awards with a grant date fair value of \$62,500.
-The chairman of each of the audit committee and conflicts committee received additional cash compensation of \$10,000 for 2021 (paid on a quarterly basis).
+During the July 22, 2022 Board meeting a resolution was approved providing that each non-employee director would be granted cash compensation of \$62,500 per year (paid on a quarterly basis) and equity awards with a grant date fair value of \$62,500.
+The chairman of each of the audit committee and conflicts committee received additional cash compensation of \$10,000 for 2022 (paid on a quarterly basis).
 In addition, each non-employee director received \$1,000 per each Board meeting attended and \$500 per each Committee meeting attended.
-At that time, the Board determined Messrs.
-Topper and Reilly and Ms. Topper to be non-employee directors and therefore eligible to receive director compensation.

-On February 25, 2021, Messrs.
-Topper and Reilly and Ms. Topper received an award of 1,509 phantom units with a grant date fair value equal to \$27,500 based on the closing price of the Partnership's common units on the close of business the day prior to the date of grant as compensation for their service from January 1, 2021, until June 27, 2021.
-On July 22, 2021, Messrs.
-Gannon, Kim, Reilly, Topper and Valosky received an award of 3,252 phantom units with a grant date fair value equal to \$62,500 based on the closing price of the Partnership's common units on the close of business the day prior to the date of grant as compensation for their service from June 28, 2021 until June 27, 2022.
+On July 22, 2022, Messrs.
+Gannon, Kim, Reilly, Topper and Valosky received an award of 3,041 phantom units with a grant date fair value equal to \$62,500 based on the closing price of the Partnership's common units on the close of business the day prior to the date of grant as compensation for their service from June 28, 2022 until June 27, 2023.
 Such phantom units vest one year from date of award and include the payment made by the Partnership of distribution equivalent rights equal to the amount of distributions authorized to be paid to holders of common units of the Partnership.